NyxHexen/CI_MS2_MM/readme.md

 _User Stories Covered - 5, 19_

-3. Contact Us Section - Contains classes information section, a Google Maps `iframe`, and the academy's contact information and address.
+3. About Us Section - Contains classes information section, a Google Maps `iframe`, and the academy's contact information and address.

     Each of the app icons navigates to the app's home page in a new tab.